 I had lost track of all the meaningful things in life.

 Since then, I’ve dramatically changed the way I live, the way I think, who is a part of my life, and how I spend my money.
 I’ve simplified everything.
 And guess what?
 I am so much happier.
 Doesn’t that sound so appealing?
 To be happier.
 I know it does.
-So…let’s look at how you can get started living a simple life and put you on the path to being infinitely more happy.
+So…let’s look at how you can get started living a simple life and put you on the path to being infinitely happier.

 9 ways to simplify your life and be happier